bobbyluig/eclipse/src/theia/oculus/README.md

 # Oculus

 OpenCV is slightly behind on implementation of newer long and short-term trackers.
 Oculus is a Python module designed to rectify this problem.
 Oculus implements two trackers, DSST and KCF.
-DSST is the winner and [VOT 2014](http://www.votchallenge.net/vot2014/download/vot_2014_paper.pdf) is also the winner in the 2015 OpenCV challenge (with modifications).
-KCF placed 3rd in VOT 2014 but is more than 3 times faster than DSST when scale is not compensated.
+DSST is the winner of [VOT 2014](http://www.votchallenge.net/vot2014/download/vot_2014_paper.pdf) and is also the winner in the 2015 OpenCV challenge (with modifications).
+KCF placed 3rd in VOT 2014 but is more than 3 times faster than DSST when scale is static.

 ## Installation